-Significant judgments and estimates involved in the Company's recognition of revenue include (i) the determination of the timing of transfer of control of products to customers, (ii) the allocation of transaction price to bundled products, as well as the allocation of certain product revenues between product categories, and (iii) the estimation of a provision for returns.
+Significant judgments and estimates involved in the Company's recognition of revenue include the determination of the timing of transfer of control of products to customers and the estimation of a provision for returns.
 The Company considers the following indicators when determining when the control of products transfers to customers: (i) the Company has a right to payment in accordance with the shipping terms set forth in its contracts with customers; (ii) customers have legal title to products to a third party carrier for delivery to a customer (FOB shipping point) or when a customer receives the delivered goods (FOB destination); (iv) customers have the significant risks and rewards of ownership of products; and (v) customers have accepted products in connection with contractual shipping terms.